-The planned relocation of staff from the School of Engineering and Science, to accommodate staff and students within the School of Health, Nursing and Midwifery onto the Paisley Campus commenced in the last quarter of the year and investment in a new Students Information System continued throughout the year.
+The relocation of staff from the School of Engineering and Science, to accommodate staff and students within the School of Nursing, Midwifery and Health onto the Paisley Campus, was successfully completed during 2004/2005.
+Investment in the new Students Information System continued in 2004/2005 and full implementation is planned for September 2006.